 Five gardens to visit:

-The tour commences at William Angliss Institute, where Karen will discuss the model productive garden she has designed to assist in teaching students how to grow, harvest and use a variety of plants in their catering.
+William Angliss Institute – here Karen will discuss the model productive garden she has designed to teach students how to grow, harvest and use a variety of plants in their catering.

-The final site will be Karen's own garden 'Gunyah' where almost every plant on her suburban block is both attractive and productive, and you will see how a diverse range of food plants can be grown on a small urban plot to enhance the food served in your own kitchen.
+Gunyah private garden, Pascoe Vale South – this is Karen Sutherland’s own garden where almost every plant is both attractive and productive.
+See how a diverse range of food plants can be grown on a small urban block to enhance the food served in your own kitchen.